Meet the Management Committee

 I have worked in education for 17 years, including 14 years of teaching and 11 years working in the area of additional learning support/disability services.
 I worked in Further Education for 14 years, firstly as an administrator in community development and then as a lecturer and manager in Additional Learning Support.
 Since September 2015 I have worked at the University of Leeds, starting as a disability coordinator for a year and since then as the Support Worker Team Manager.

-Marie Norris, Officer.
+Dexter Johnstone, Officer.
 Clear Links Support Limited

 Jane Hartlebury , Officer.
 Edge Hill University